TequiToa/EnterTheVoid/README.md

 # Enter The Void
 This is my First **Linux Rice**, my goal is to have a highly custom and performing system to use daily to play games and code.
-Also learning more about linux and his packages :grin:
+Also learning more about linux and his packages and documenting everything :grin:.

+/!\ under construction, in English and French /!\

 | System| Technology| *Link*|
 |:------------- |:-------------|-------------|